Updated: 12 June 2017

-- Around 13% of all hosts (545) are in the U.S. and this part of our work will be developed in the future.
+- Around 2,000 hosts are in the U.S. and this part of our work will be developed in the future.

 - At any given time, we have around 60 to 70 families or individuals being sheltered by our hosts.
 We expect this number to grow.

-- The Scheme has achieved good outcomes.
+- The Programme has achieved excellent outcomes.
 It provides families and individuals with respite from destitution.

 - In several cases, people have become like members of the family they are staying with.